EloiStree/HelloRustOneQuestionPerDay/README.md

 # HelloRustOneQuestionPerDay

-Experiment with a student.
-Learn Rust one question a day.
+> Experiment with a student.
+> Learn Rust one question a day.

+No idea of it is going to works 😋.
+Just experimenting here.